li23/vault-on-gke/README.md

   with minimal additional configuration.

-## Tutorial
+## Requirements

 1. Download and install [Terraform][terraform].

-1. Download, install, and configure the [Google Cloud SDK][sdk].
+2. Download, install, and configure the [Google Cloud SDK][sdk].
 You will need to configure your default application credentials so Terraform can run.
 It will run against your default project, but all resources are created in the (new) project that it creates.

-1. Install the [kubernetes CLI](https://kubernetes.io/docs/tasks/tools/install-kubectl/) (aka
+3. Install the [kubernetes CLI](https://kubernetes.io/docs/tasks/tools/install-kubectl/) (aka
    `kubectl`)

+## Deployment

-1. Run Terraform:
+4. Run Terraform:

     ```text
     $ cd terraform/